Advanced search

 2. What you need to know before you take Naproxen Tablets

-Do not take Naproxen Tablets:
+Do not take Naproxen Tablets if you are allergic (hypersensitive) to:

-• if you are allergic to naproxen or any of the other ingredients of this medicine (listed in section 6)
+• Naproxen, naproxen sodium or any of the other ingredients of this medicine (listed in section 6)

 Warnings and Precautions

-• if you have heart trouble or high blood pressure
+• Heart trouble or high blood pressure

 Medicines such as Naproxen Tablets may be associated with a small increased risk of heart attack ("myocardial infarction") or stroke.
 Any risk is more likely with high doses and prolonged treatment; however, short-term used in those with no cardiovascular risk may also experience a small increased risk in thrombotic events.
 Do not exceed the recommended dose or duration of treatment.